Grand Rapids Marijuana Charter Amendment Explained

 December 2015.
 The Michigan Supreme Court let stand a court of appeals opinion which ruled that the Grand Rapids city charter marijuana amendment does not contradict state law.
 This decision means the Grand Rapids decriminalization ordinance is constitutionally valid and will remain the law.

 Voters of the City of Grand Rapids, Kent County, Michigan voted overwhelmingly (58%) to enact a Charter Amendment that decriminalizes the possession and use of small amounts of marijuana within city limits.
 The Grand Rapids Ordinance goes a step farther than the state medical marijuana law, and allows for the recreational use of marijuana.
-The Charter Amendment was patterned after similar laws passed in the early 1970's by voters in the University of Michigan college town of Ann Arbor, Michigan.
+The Charter Amendment was patterned after similar laws passed in the 1970's by voters in the University of Michigan college town of Ann Arbor, Michigan.

 Marijuana remains illegal to use and possess in Grand Rapids, Ann Arbor, Detroit, Flint, and elsewhere.
 However, the civil penalty for the non-criminal violation (similar to a parking ticket) is a monetary fine.
 The fine was $5 for two ounces or less in 1972 when Ann Arbor passed the most radically lenient marijuana law in the United States.
 For more on the history of Ann Arbor's recreational marijuana ordinance you can read about it on Wikipedia.